Teens arrested after shootings kill 2, hurt 10 in California

 Authorities searched two dozen locations in the operation and seized five handguns, a rifle and at least three pounds of methamphetamine.

-Ten adults were arrested in other crimes such as unlawful possession of a firearm, police said.
+Ten adults were arrested in connection with other crimes such as unlawful possession of a firearm, police said.

 Luna declined to state the name of the gang.
 He said the case will be referred to the district attorney’s office.